chrono1313/Vendor-Audit/README.md

 # Vendor Audit

-A lightweight, passive third-party audit of a vendor's domain maturity, security, and health.
-Audits a domain's DNS, email, TLS, HTTP, and web-tier posture from the outside and produces a categorical score, a CSV row, and an optional plain-text report suitable for sharing with the vendor.
+A passive, lightweight, fast audit of a domain's maturity, security, and alignment with best practices.
+Audits DNS, email, TLS, HTTP, and web-tier posture — and produces a categorical score, a CSV row, and an optional plain-text report suitable for sharing with the vendor.
 See `example_reports_and_screenshots/` for a console screenshot and sample `.txt` and `.csv` outputs.

 A default-mode run audits 60+ scored data points in roughly a second.
-`--deep` adds two or three seconds for the slower checks.
+`--deep` adds two or three seconds.
 In bulk mode (`--file`), domains are audited 10 at a time in parallel — over 200 domains in under a minute is typical. `--ssl` is sequential and adds 1–2 minutes per domain because SSL Labs runs the assessment server-side.